simquest/simquest.github.io/gsoc-2018-ideas.md

 layout: default
 ---

+# OpenSurgSim Google Summer of Code 2018

-OpenSurgSim has various areas that could use improvement, spanning from graphics to scripting or physics.
+Welcome to OSS.
+Hopefully you are interested in real time physical simulation in general or medical simulation specifically.
+OSS is a framework to do that.
+We have various areas that could use improvement, spanning from graphics to scripting or physics.
 Any help in these areas is always appreciated.
 Remember that these are just some ideas.

+OSS is written in C++11 and supports Windows & Linux.
+When writing code for OSS you will also be required to write unit test code to make sure things are working ok and document your header files via doxygen.

+If you are interested in OSS sign up to the [mailing list] on google groups.(https://groups.google.com/a/simquest.com/forum/#!forum/opensurgsim/join)

 ## Ideas